alanhkarp/SitePassword/README.md

 form's password field.
 You'll know which to do because the password field will say either *Click SitePassword* or *Click here for password*.
-If the password field says neither, just click on the password field and see if your password was filled in.
+If the password field says neither, just click on the password field and see if your password gets filled in.
 If it wasn't, you should see an alert telling you to open SitePassword.
 If neither of those happens, SitePassword could not find the password field.
 In that case, open SitePassword and copy your site password to the clipboard.